CyberFlameGO/svnpython/Doc/library/xmlrpclib.rst

    all clients and servers; see http://ontosys.com/xml-rpc/extensions.php for a description.
 The *use_datetime* flag can be used to cause date/time values to be presented as :class:`datetime.datetime` objects; this is false by default.
+   :class:`datetime.datetime`, :class:`datetime.date` and :class:`datetime.time`
-   :class:`datetime.datetime` objects may be passed to calls.
+   objects may be passed to calls.  :class:`datetime.date` objects are converted with a time of "00:00:00". :class:`datetime.time` objects are converted using today's date.

    Both the HTTP and HTTPS transports support the URL syntax extension for HTTP Basic Authentication: ``http://user:pass@host:port/path``.
 The  ``user:pass``